apache/infrastructure-website/content/pages/hosting-external-agent.md

       - 500GB Hard disk
       - A permanent static IP address
   - You must be an ASF Committer.
-  - You must subscribe to the `1builds@a.o' mailing list.
+  - You must subscribe to the `builds@a.o` email list.
   - Maintain and provide a link to a public page that lists software you add to your agent.
   - Open an INFRA Jira ticket so we can complete your hosting set up when you are completely ready.